learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 Also enter `rake -T`, which will list all of the rake tasks you have available in this lab.
 These tasks come with the `sinatra-activerecord` gem.

-Start the lab by running `learn` or keep reading for more instructions.
+Start the lab by running `learn test` or keep reading for more instructions.

 ### Create Table